 Protection Warrior PvP

 Protection warrior PvP is, for the most part, a largely laughable enterprise, consisting of being kited by hunters and other such ranged classes as they constantly ignore your pitiful hits (of about 1/10 the damage of other warriors.)

+Rogues will find you utterly infuriating to take down as you disarm them and slowly beat them into the ground.
 Finally, you definitely have the element of surprise, 90% of warriors being Arms, 10% Fury, and that nonexistent 0% protection like yourself – Use this advantage well.

 Warrior Leveling, the Fast Way

 Now that you’ve chosen to be a Warrior look into a serious Warrior leveling guide for your blast to the highest levels.
 Instead of grinding or grabbing all available quests, and wondering where to go when they run out, look into Zygor’s Guide.

 You will never wonder where to go or what to do next.
 Pick your starting point and the guide automatically updates and advances as you complete quests, sets a waypoint arrow automatically, and includes the important quest info.

 If you grab a few levels in a dungeon, or in PvP, and then return to questing, Zygor’s will recalculate where you are and continue to show you the right path, where to go and what to do, without missing a beat.

 Not only that, it will also clean up your old/obsolete quests.
 Fully and quickly updated for all patches and expansions Zygor is never obsolete, has your back, and will get you to Max level ASAP.